daxu2/Unified-Customer-Network-Platform-Base-On-Cisco-DNA/README.md

 Technology Summary :

 1.Unified &amp; Customer-oriented &amp; localized Enterprise  Network Management Platform Base on Cisco DNA Solution,Monitor network every where，any time,and provide automaticly report

 2.3rd party switch integrate

 3.Customer-oriented Protal,not only IT view,but also need OT and Management Team view

-4.Notification and Integrate With WeChat and Webex Team,Real time notification Integrating customer workflow 5.Self Service Integrate With WeChat and customer mobile app,Provide more self-service  for OT within workflow ,more automatic,more flexible IT Operation
+4.Notification and Integrate With WeChat and Webex Team,Real time notification Integrating customer workflow

+5.Self Service Integrate With WeChat and customer mobile app,Provide more self-service  for OT within workflow ,more automatic,more flexible IT Operation

 6.DNA Assurance Portal Localization

 Business Summary:

-1.Win &amp; Win &amp; Win:Cisco Win the Case,Partner Wim more Project,Customer IT win Trust from Management Team 2.This is not only an Idea,it is real case/product, Total Booking Number：1M+ US$ 3.Cisco Value Selling:Cross Archi Selling,From IT to OT,Focus on customer business value and solve really issue 4.Partner Tranformation:From product selling to solution selling,More closely with customer core business,Partner develop skill Use case description
+1.Win &amp; Win &amp; Win:Cisco Win the Case,Partner Wim more Project,Customer IT win Trust from Management Team

+2.This is not only an Idea,it is real case/product

+3.Cisco Value Selling:Cross Archi Selling,From IT to OT,Focus on customer business value and solve really issue

+4.Partner Tranformation:From product selling to solution selling,More closely with customer core business,Partner develop skill Use case description

 # Topology For This Test